-Both are means-tested so the amount of help you're entitled to will depend on your weekly income and savings, as well as your household circumstances.
+Both of these are means-tested so the amount of help you're entitled to will depend on your weekly income and savings, as well as your household circumstances.

-The amount of rent eligible when claiming Housing Benefit is different depending on whether a property is rented from a private landlord, or any of the following, as different rules apply:
+The amount of rent eligible when claiming Housing Benefit is different depending on whether a property is rented from a private landlord, or any of the following:

 - Renting from a registered social landlord